LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

       retval = SUNAdaptController_Write(C, stdout);

-.. c:function:: int SUNAdaptController_SetMethodOrder(SUNAdaptController C, int q)
+.. c:function:: int SUNAdaptController_SetMethodOrder(SUNAdaptController C, int p, int q)

-   Called by the time integrator to inform the controller of the asymptotic order of accuracy for the method.
+   Called by the time integrator to inform the controller of the asymptotic order of accuracy for the method and its embedding.

    :param C:  the :c:type:`SUNAdaptController` object.
+   :param p:  the asymptotic order of accuracy for the time integration method.
-   :param q:  the asymptotic order of accuracy for the time integration method.
+   :param q:  the asymptotic order of accuracy for the time integration method embedding.
    :return: error code indicating success failure
             (see :numref:`SUNAdaptController.Description.errorCodes`).